Bio: Who I Am

 I was raised and educated in the UK and emigrated to Canada as a young adult.
 My early twenties coincided with the second wave of feminism.
 The internal conflicts of the women’s movement focused me on how our communications and psychology could support or undermine the change-work we were trying to bring about.
 I came to realize there were many dysfunctional aspects in my own upbringing and began to comprehend how the social, class and interpersonal context of my life had affected my confidence, beliefs about myself, my sexual orientation and my gender expression.
 I undertook many years of therapy and training and began a life-long commitment to healing, in myself and, once I had trained, for my clients.
 Later, I explored Buddhist thought and discovered a world of understanding that further deepened my path as a human being.

 I have not dropped my politics.
-I am keenly committed to structural and societal change.
+I am keenly committed to structural and societal change, and to understanding individuals in the broad framework of their racial, cultural, class and other contexts.

 I believe we all find different ways to support this world to heal and no one way is intrinsically superior or inferior to another.
 I believe in the power of the psyche to heal, if, like a plant, we give it the conditions it needs, like water and light.
 I believe human consciousness (the psyche) is much greater than we realize in our everyday life.
 I am committed to supporting the healing journey of my clients and I hope the ripple effect may fan out into the world.